-In the interest of clarity, the complete text of the modified Guidelines and its Annex is reproduced in the attachment, as well as a "Comparison Table of Changes to the Guidelines for Transfers of Nuclear-Related Dual-Use Equipment, Material and Related Technology (INFCIRC/254/Rev.4/Part 2)".
+In the interest of clarity, the complete text of the modified Guidelines and its Annex is reproduced in the attachment, as well as a "Comparison Table of Changes to the Guidelines for Nuclear Transfers."

-The Government of [Country Name] has decided to act in accordance with the Guidelines so revised.
+The above Governments have decided to act in accordance with the Guidelines so revised and to implement them in accordance with their respective national legislation.

-In reaching this decision, the Government of [Country Name] is fully aware of the need to contribute to economic development while avoiding contributing in any way to a proliferation of nuclear weapons or other nuclear explosive devices or the diversion to acts of nuclear terrorism, and of the need to separate the issue of non-proliferation or non-diversion assurances from that of commercial competition.
+In reaching this decision, these Governments are fully aware of the need to contribute to economic development while avoiding contributing in any way to a proliferation of nuclear weapons or other nuclear explosive devices or the diversion to acts of nuclear terrorism, and of the need to separate the issue of non-proliferation or non-diversion assurances from that of commercial competition.

-[The Government of (Country Name), so far as trade within the European Union is concerned, will implement this decision in the light of its commitments as a Member States of the Union.]1
+Insofar as trade within the European Union is concerned, the Governments that are Member States of the European Union will implement this decision in light of their commitments as Member States of the Union.

-The Government of [Country Name] would be grateful if the Director General of the IAEA would bring this Note and its attachment to the attention of all Member States.
+I would be grateful if you would bring this Note and its attachment to the attention of all Member States of the IAEA, as INFCIRC/254/Rev. 9/Part 2.